Julius Caesar - dark hair or blond?

 3. "To be both fair and black-eyed is very rare."

 Rare, not impossible.
-And even if Suetonius was referring to Caesar's hair color, his eyes were still dark.
+Even if Suetonius was referring to Caesar's hair color, his eyes were still dark.
 McCullough was obviously aware of other translations for the "fair" part (i.e. that it refers to his complexion), but ignored them because she prefers Caesar to be blond.
 She doesn't question Suetonius' comment on Caesar's height; she's not saying that he based it on Caesar's statues and therefore it has to be wrong.
 Caesar's being tall fits into her mental image of him, unlike his dark eyes.

 4. "Caesar's great-nephew, Augustus, was also fair; his eyes are said to have been grey, a color more in keeping with fairness."